innovationOUtside/vce-generic-guide/g-local_vce_detailed.md

 ## Downloading the VCE Docker image

-A Docker image provides a static template for creating an instance of a personal VCE in a running Docker container.
+A Docker image provides a static template for creating an instance of a personal VCE in a running container.
 The easiest way to download a Docker image is by using the Docker Desktop search toolbar, {numref}`docker_desktop_searchbar`.

 ```{figure} md_assets/media/image7.png
 :name: docker_desktop_searchbar